docpad-archive/documentation/community/contribute.html.md

 1. Switch to the master branch: `git checkout master`
 1. Merge in the changes of the feature branch (if applicable)
 1. Increment the version number in the `package.json` file according to the [semantic versioning](http://semver.org/) standard, that is:
-    1. MAJOR version when you make incompatible API changes,
+    1. `x.0.0` MAJOR version when you make incompatible API changes,
-    1. MINOR version when you add functionality in a backwards-compatible manner, and
+    1. `x.y.0` MINOR version when you add functionality in a backwards-compatible manner, and
-    1. PATCH version when you make backwards-compatible bug fixes.
+    1. `x.y.z` PATCH version when you make backwards-compatible bug fixes.

 1. Add an entry to the changelog following the format of the previous entries, an example of this is: